VLOGroup/pylopt/README.md

 # BilevelOptimisation

-StochasticBilevelOptimisation is PyTorch-based library for learning hyperparameters
+BilevelOptimisation is a PyTorch-based library for learning hyperparameters
 $\theta$ by means of solving the bilevel problem

 $$(P_{bilevel}) ~~~~~\inf_{\theta} F(u^{*}(\theta), u^{(0)}) ~~~ \text{s.t.}